-As at the date of this document, the Company has [●] Options and [●] Warrants in issue.
-On Admission, the Company will issue, in aggregate, [●] Adviser Warrants exercisable at the Fundraise Price to certain advisers of the Company in respect of fees associated with the Proposals, as further detailed in paragraph [●] of Part [●] of this document.
+As at the date of this document, the Company has 1,304,108 Options and 1,694,704 Warrants in issue.
+On Admission, the Company will issue, in aggregate, 1,897,577 Adviser Warrants exercisable at the Fundraise Price to certain advisers of the Company in respect of fees associated with the Proposals and 7,500,000 Options to Directors of the Company exercisable at the Fundraise Price, as further detailed in paragraph 6 of Part VIII of this document.

-On Admission, the Company will have a total of [●] Options and [●] Warrants in issue, further details of which are set out in paragraph [●] of Part [●] of this document.
+On Admission, the Company will have a total of 8,804,108 Options and 3,616,536 Warrants in issue, further details of which are set out in paragraph 14.26 of Part VIII of this document.